-16.04.070 Critical area - Wetlands.
+16.04.070 ~~Critical area~~-Wetlands.

-- 1. Purpose.
-Wetlands constitute important natural resources which provide significant environmental functions including: the control of flood waters, maintenance of summer stream flows, filtration of pollutants, recharge of ground water, and provisions of significant habitat areas for fish and wildlife.
-Uncontrolled urban-density development in and adjacent to wetlands can eliminate or significantly reduce the ability of wetlands to provide these important functions, thereby detrimentally affecting the public health, safety, and general welfare. - 2.
-Applicability.
-The provisions of this chapter apply to any soil disturbance occurring or land use proposal affecting Category 4, 2, 3, or 41, II, III, or IV wetlands or associated buffers unless otherwise expressly exempted by this chapter. - 3.
-Exempted Wetlands.
-This chapter shall not apply to the following wetlands: The following wetlands may be exempt from the requirements to avoid impacts and may be filled if the impacts are fully mitigated.
+(1) Purpose.
+Wetlands ~~constitute~~ are important natural resources which provide significant~~many different~~ environmental functions including: the control of flood waters, maintenance of summer stream flows, filtration of pollutants, recharge of ground water, and provisions of significant habitat areas for fish and wildlife.
+Uncontrolled urban-density development in and adjacent to wetlands can eliminate or significantly reduce the ability of wetlands to provide these important functions, thereby detrimentally affecting the public health, safety, and general welfare.

+(2) Applicability.
+The provisions of this chapter apply to any soil disturbance occurring or land use proposal affecting ~~Category I, II, III, or IV~~ wetlands or associated buffers unless otherwise expressly exempted by this chapter.

+(3) Exempted Wetlands.
+The following wetlands may be exempt from the requirements to avoid and minimize impacts as defined in the mitigation sequence in the definition of "mitigation" in WMC 16.04.015 and may be filled if the impacts are fully mitigated.
 If available, impacts should be mitigated through the purchase of credits from an in-lieu fee program or a mitigation bank, consistent with the terms and conditions of the program or bank.
 In order to verify the following conditions, a critical areas report for wetlands meeting the requirements in the chapter must be submitted.
 Isolated wetlands are still regulated by Ecology.
 This provision does not exempt the applicant from securing authorization from Ecology to impact the types of wetlands listed below.